niallobrien/sails-boilerplate/README.md

 A [Sails](http://sailsjs.org) application boilerplate.

 *Updates*
+Updated to include `sails-hook-autoreload` which is a Sails JS hook to autoreload controllers and models when changed.
 Updated to include LiveReload support.
 [Download the extension](http://livereload.com/extensions/) for your browser.
 Updated to support node v5.0.0 and npm v3.
 You can use `sails lift` (ignore warnings) or alternatively `npm start`.